 Children are very welcome at Stockbridge and play an important role in all our services.
 They participate in the first part of each service before going through to Young Church in the halls behind the church.
 At some services such as Christmas and Easter they stay in the church for the full service with plenty of activities to keep them busy!

-We celebrate Communion on the last Sunday of each month.
+We celebrate the Lord's Supper, also known as Holy Communion, on the last Sunday of each month, and during the pandemic when the church building is closed our gathering is on Zoom after the broadcast service..
 Click here to see our Service Calendar